physionetchallenges/physionetchallenges.github.io/2024/faq/index.md

 For training your model on the training data, we impose a 48 hour time limit for submissions that request a GPU and a 72 hour time limit for submissions that do not request a GPU.
 For running your trained model on the validation or test data, we impose a 24 hour time limit whether or not a submission requests a GPU.

+<a name="network-access"></a>__Will our entry have network access?
+What if we need to download something?__

+No, the execution environment has no network access.
+However, there is network access while we are building your Docker image.
+If you need to download something, you can put a download command in the Dockerfile.

+<a name="persistent-filesystem"></a>__Can I save something to the container's filesystem during training and access it during inference?__

+No, the filesystem is not persistent between stages.
+You can write to the container's filesystem temporarily, but those changes will be lost when we finish running the container.
+If you want to save something during training, it can go in the model folder that gets passed as an argument to the `train_model` script.

+<a name="timeout-behavior"></a>__If my submission times out, can you restore the state of the container and continue from there?__

+No, if we restart it we will have to run your code from the beginning.

+<a name="write-to-data-folder"></a>__Is there write access to the data folder?__

+No, data is always read-only.
+If you want to make changes to the data, you will have to make a copy and edit the copy.

+<a name="docker-requirements"></a>__What are the requirements for the Docker container?__

+Please make sure the Docker container meets these requirements:

+- The container should only have one user (root).
+- The main working directory (`WORKDIR`) should be `/challenge`.
+- All downloads (not including libraries and packages, but including cached models) should go under the `/challenge` folder.

 ## <a name="submissions"></a> Submissions

 <a name="test-submission"></a>__Should I submit your example code to test the submission system?__